-Are electronic tickets transferable between the Rotokauri and city campus?
+Are electronic tickets transferable between the Rotokauri and City campuses?

 Yes, as long as the electronic ticket is still valid and you have a student parking permit.

 By applying for a student parking permit, the driver agrees to abide by the Wintec parking policy and accepts that driver’s park at their own risk.
-Wintec accepts no responsibility for fire, theft, damage or loss to vehicles or
+Wintec accepts no responsibility for fire, theft, damage, or loss to vehicles or their contents.

 The rules for student parking are outlined in the Wintec Parking Policy and Procedures.
 Please read the rules above to avoid being fined, having your vehicle towed away or clamped at your expense.

-Security staff are available at both the City Campus and Rotokauri Campus, from 6 am to 10 pm Monday to Friday.
+Security staff are available at the City Campus 24 hours a day, seven days a week, and Rotokauri Campus, from 6am to 10pm Monday to Friday.
 Security Patrols take place through the night, weekends and public holidays.
 The contact details below may be used to contact security in an emergency.